 A Yucatecan variant is to add to the marinade a shot of xtabentún, the Mayan liquor prepared with honey and xtabentún flowers.

-In Merida Yucatan they prepare good ceviches in restaurants such as Apoala, Peruano and the cantina La Negrita.
+In Merida Yucatan, they make good ceviches in restaurants such as Apoala, Peruano, and the cantina La Negrita.

 18. Caballero Pobre

 This dessert and snack is a classic Yucatecan pastry, easy to prepare and inexpensive, so it was baptized as caballero pobre (poor gentleman).